Stress test calculator

 Is the stress test required for renewals?

-Does it apply to insured mortgages?
+Does it apply to insured and uninsured mortgages differently?